LinqLover/symbolic-execution-survey/notes/LITERATURE.md

   - rerun each generated test to assure it fails
 - evaluation:
   - 90% code coverage for coreutils
-    - TODO: why is coverage limited? seldom paths not yet reached due to time-outs? edge case not contained in models?
-  - runtime: open-ended? for programs 2K – 10K ELOC, still not terminated after 1h
   - in comparison, random testing does not detect when everything is covered

 ## Literature Overview